So we talk about those two challenges a lot 😊

 Foreclosures are an oldie-but-goodie, as extremely motivated sellers.
 Keep in mind that most foreclosures have very little equity, but the ones that do have equity can make for great deals.

-You can also reach out to owners with judgments against them, or with liens against their properties.
-These often prove to be equally motivated sellers, and Propstream lists them too.
+You can also reach out to owners with judgments against them, or with liens against their properties such as tax liens.
+These often prove to be equally motivated sellers, and both Propstream and Foreclosure.com list them too.

 But nothing says you have to buy distressed homes.
 If that all sounds like more work than you want to do, you can always buy a turnkey property.
 These properties are either ready to rent, or already have paying tenants in place.
 For an excellent database of turnkey properties, check out Roofstock.